Best YETI products and accessories | CNN Underscored

 Yeti Panga 75-Liter Duffel ($349.99; yeti.com)

 If you need a bag that’s completely waterproof, look no further than Yeti’s Panga line.
-These bags are completely submersible and will keep all your goods bone dry.
+These bags are completely submersible and will keep all your goods bone-dry.

 Yeti Crossroads 29-Inch Luggage ($449.99; yeti.com)

 Whatever your next adventure is, if you’re in need of a large, durable suitcase, this is the one for you.
-Featuring extra sturdy wheels and a tough, water-repellent exterior, this bag can take whatever beating you throw at it.
+Featuring extra-sturdy wheels and a tough, water-repellent exterior, this bag can take whatever beating you throw at it.